lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 **Steps:**

-1. Create web log generator by using ​Python​​.
+1. Create a web log generator by using ​Python​​.
 2. Collect web log from the generator by using Flume.
 3. Send web log from Flume to Kafka.
 4. Send web log from Kafka to Spark Streaming and do data cleansing.
 5. Save data into HBase.
-6.
+6. Create a Spring Boot web application as the user interface for data visualization.

 ### Web Log Generator